myvoice-nigeria/myvoice/docs/vagrant.rst

     fab vagrant salt:saltutil.sync_all
     fab vagrant highstate

+Note: if you receive an error the first time you run ``highstate``, run it again as it may take a couple tries at first.

 The Vagrant box will use the current working copy of the project and the local_vagrant.py settings.
 If you want to use this for development/testing it is helpful to change your local_vagrant settings to extend from staging instead of dev::